TosbackCgusBridge-Bot/CGUs-versions/Irs/Privacy Policy.md

 **BEFORE YOU WRITE**, note that this office cannot assist you with any type of tax matter.
 We may only address questions about IRS privacy policies or complaints you may have regarding how IRS uses and collects personal information.
 Do not send in any sensitive information through this correspondence.

 Please include as much information as possible to help with our research and response to your query, as appropriate and known.
 Include the date of the incident, the date of discovery, and what personal information was affected.
 IRS takes your privacy concerns very seriously, and will respond fully and timely.
 Please allow up to four weeks for a written response to your complaint or inquiry, so that we have time to research and resolve.

-****PLEASE NOTE:**** Do not respond to unsolicited e-mails that claim to come from the IRS, or any e-mail from an unknown party asking you to submit personal, tax, or financial data.
-The IRS does not use email to request this type of information.
-Forward suspicious emails to: phishing@irs.gov.

-Page Last Reviewed or Updated: 03-Mar-2017
+Page Last Reviewed or Updated: 27-Apr-2017